davidjb/technicolor-tg799vac-hacks/README.md

 1. Install any other OpenWRT packages you want.
-At this point, your bridged modem probably doesn't have access to the web so download packages to your local computer, SCP them to the modem and install like so:
+At this point, your bridged modem probably doesn't have access to the web so download packages to your local computer, SCP them to the modem and run the following command on the modem to install them:

    ```sh
    opkg install ./package-name-here1.0_brcm63xx.ipk